joaoag/madcoders_makersbnb/README.md

 2. click on sign_in, enter your email address and password and click on `Sign in`.<br/>

-3. Choose what you would like to do : list a property or book one (better to start by listing one to have some data in your DB).<br/>
-You can then log out and create as many users as you wish and add as many properties as you wish, with many different availabilities.<br/>
+3. Now click on list and create some properties.<br/>

+4. Log out, and do the first three steps with a new user.
+You can repeat these steps as many as you want.<br/>

-Then you can log out, and with one of the existing user (or by creating a new one) you can go on the book section and search for available properties for the dates that you would like to.
+5. Log out, and sign in or sign up.
+Go on the book section and search for available properties for the dates that you would like to.<br/>
+Click on the `request` button in front of the property you would like to book.

-4. Enjoy playing around with our app as much as you want :slighty_smiling_face:
+6. Enjoy playing around with our app as much as you want :slighty_smiling_face: !

 ## Authors ##